 The lyrics written by Shakeel Badayani in Dilip Kumar’s films where music was composed by Naushad were as innovative as the lyrics written by Hasrat Jaipuri and Shankar Jaikishan in Raj Kapoor’ films composed by Shankar Jaikishan.
 The lyrics contained urdu shairy, bhopuri language, ultramodern lyrics, rural language, etc. and appealed to the masses.

 Naushad had composed music in more than 15 films of Dilip Kumar and the same is the case of Shankar Jaikishan in Raj Kapoor’s films.
 The music of each of those films can be analysed and revisited.

 It is impossible to say whether Dilip Kumar’s combination with Naushad was greater than Raj Kapoor’s combination with Shankar Jaikishan, but it is true that the two giants had left assets for generations to cherish which had ended up being masterpieces.
 New actors, composers, singers, directors learn from the success of the Showman and Tragedy King and the works should be revisited.

 Raj Kapoor’s legacy is carried forward by his son Rishi Kapoor, grandson Ranbir Kapoor and granddaughter Kareena Kapoor.
 Both Ranbir Kapoor and Kareena Kapoor had established themselves in bollywood films and will go a long way.
+Different private channels showed films of Raj Kapoor on his birthday in 2012.
 Raj Kapoor’s creations should be preserved and restored.